 - Try Taking the stairs: Climbing up the stairs is a good exercise that engages your body.
 It elevates your heart rate while burning calories.
 If you do not suffer from any medical condition try taking the stairs that elevates.

 - Play indoor sports with your family: Winters are a great time for start playing your favorite indoor games with your friends and family.
 You can check for some local indoor spaces that offer games such as basketball, volleyball or soccer, etc.

 - Visit the local library for finding motivation: Many free exercises, books, magazines and DVDs you can get that explain different dance, aerobics, and exercise.
 You can get different readings on such topics from a local library.

 - Sign-up for the fun run: Taking part in non-competitive fun runs in your local community can be very helpful in keeping you active.
 There are short runs for 5-10 km.
 Take part along with your friends and family.

 - Find your activity buddy: Working out and practicing fun physical activities with a partner can be motivating.
 Find a partner who has the same level of commitment as you have set a plan and follow it with your buddy.

 8) Everything Counts:

-Even the tiniest step matters.
+Even the smallest step matters.
 Everything you do from vacuuming your house to shoveling the snow matter.
 Even if you are skipping a workout session, keeping yourself engaged in different physical activities can make a difference.
-Keep on reminding yourself why you need to stay active even if you find it hard.
+Keep on reminding yourself why you need to stay active even if you find it difficult.

 Article by Borntough.com.